Landscape Rehydration Field Day

 Australian Agricultural Centre educates land managers and school students in sustainable agricultural practices and was a winner in the 2024 NSW Banksia Sustainability Awards.

-Mulloon Institute is a leading research and education organisation helping to build resilient regional communities by supporting the long-term, sustainable growth of Australian agriculture.
+Mulloon Institute is a leading research and education organisation helping to build resilient regional communities by supporting the long-term, sustainable growth of Australian agriculture, and was also a winner in the 2024 NSW Banksia Sustainability Awards (Biodiversity), as well as the 2025 National Banksia Sustainability Awards winner (Biodiversity).

 Details

-A fun, hands-on course for communities seeking real-world solutions.
+A fun, hands-on course for communities seeking real-world solutions for landscape health and productive agricultural systems.

 Upcoming Programs